-Costa Rica has a range of supermarkets with a variety of items and brands and you can find nearly everything you’d find at home in their grocery stores.
-However, there are a few things to know before you grab a shopping cart and dive in which you can read in the post below.
+Costa Rica has a range of supermarkets which you can find nearly everything you need.
+Wherever you are in the country, there will be a supermarket, mini market or convenience store where you will be visiting.
+However, there are a few things to know before you grab a shopping cart which you can read in this post to help you navigate getting groceries in Costa Rica.

 What You Need to Know About Grocery Stores in Costa Rica

-Costa Rica has full service markets and convenience stores
+Costa Rica has full service markets, mini markets and convenience stores

-In Costa Rica, you can find different kinds of markets.
-You have your full supermarkets that have fresh produce, home goods, a deli, frozen food section, drinks, etc. Then they have pulperias, which are like convenience stores with mostly just snacks, drinks and your quick stop products basic convenience store stuff.
+In Costa Rica, there are full supermarkets that have a variety of fresh produce, meat counter, home goods, a deli, frozen food section, bakery, alcohol, etc. Then they have pulperias, abastecedores and mini supers which are like mini grocery stores/convenience stores with basic items, snacks, some home and personal goods and a small produce section.

 Not all supermarkets have the same quality, carry the same items or have the same prices

-For example, Auto Mercado, a Costa Rican owned store is well known for being a high end supermarket with high quality items, a bigger range of foreign products and a wide selection of produce.
+For example, Auto Mercado, a Costa Rican owned store is well known for being a high end supermarket with higher quality items, a bigger range of foreign products and a wide selection of high quality produce.
 They also have conveyor belts, air conditioning and misting machines, a few things that are not super common in other grocery stores in Costa Rica.
-They have a sister store called Vindi which is pretty much a smaller Auto Mercado.
+Their prices are normally a little bit more expensive in touristic areas such as Herradura, Tamarindo and Playas del Coco.
+They have a sister market called Vindi which is a smaller version.

-Then there are the middle-high range supermarkets like Mega Super, Perimercados, BM or Mas X Menos which have pretty much everything, is usually fairly clean and has a decent selection of produce.
+Then there are the middle-high range supermarkets like Mega Super, Super Compro, Perimercados, BM and Mas X Menos which have pretty much everything and are usually fairly clean.

-You can find American and foreign brands and they are more expensive
+You can find American brands and foreign brands and they are more expensive

 24 hour supermarkets in Costa Rica are not common